IrishDec/driver-validation/README.md

 }

 ##Current business rule
-if the file name contains expired, the document is marked as REJECTED otherwise, the document is marked as PENDING
+- if the file name contains `expired`, the document is marked as `REJECTED`
+- otherwise, the document is marked as `PENDING`
-Database
+## Database

 This project uses an H2 in-memory database so it can be reviewed and run locally without external database setup.